-My architectural background draws from the urban landscape, looking for concealed ‘gems’ within bland back-lots, overhangs, and industrial clefts.
-I enjoy looking at the straightforward and find delight in refocused clarity and simplification.
-The unadorned becomes heroic, and a small, quiet beauty emerges.
+My architectural background draws from the urban landscape, looking for ‘concealed’ details and moments within back-lots, overhangs, and industrial clefts.
+There is enjoyment with the straightforward and delight with refocused clarity and simplification.
+The unadorned become heroic, and a small, quiet beauty emerges.

-My minimalist approach reduces visual ‘noise’ to a focused hum, elevating elements that invite closer inspection.
-Most overlook these surface defects, odd placements, and the discarded, but these details take on new status when isolated and exposed, rendered beautiful through their vulnerability.
+My minimalist approach reduces visual ‘noise’ to a focused hum, by elevating elements that invite closer inspection.
+Most overlook the surface defects, odd placements, and the discarded, but these details take on a new status when isolated and exposed, rendered beautiful through their vulnerability and uniqueness.

 “Unravelling the normalcy of the urban landscape is an ongoing challenge.
 Tuck describes this as “left-of-field” viewing — moving beyond the obvious to find a subtle shift or new vantage point that reframes the familiar.”